enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 ### MCMC - Adaptive Metropolis-Hastings

-As a derivative free alternative, BFlux also implements Adaptive MH as introduced (see [`AdaptiveMH`](@ref)).
+As a derivative free alternative, BayesFlux also implements Adaptive MH as introduced (see [`AdaptiveMH`](@ref)).
 This is currently quite a costly method for complex models since it needs to evaluate the MH ratio at each step.
 Plans exist to parallelise the calculation of the likelihood which should speed up